Safety

 • Remember that you are using roads that pass by homes.
 Keep your voices at a respectful volume appropriate for a public setting.

-• The pastoral beauty of Vermont is maintained because of working farms.
-Be respectful of farm equipment and animals that may be on, crossing or near the roads.
+• The beauty of Vermont is made possible in part because of its working landscape.
+Be respectful of logging and farm equipment and animals that may be on, crossing or near the roads.

 e7a98009-39bf-45b2-8078-66a3bd806813_longsmaller.jpg